7.40 WATER POLLUTION CONTROL (SOIL EROSION)

 The erosion control devices should not be limited to those which are included in the contract documents.
 The project engineer should authorize adding any device that will be most effective in controlling erosion.

 The primary method for temporary erosion control is stabilizing crop seeding and fertilizing.
-The application of stabilizing crop seeding does not require inoculation, application of sticking agent or fungicide, except for hairy vetch and other legumes which require inoculation.

 Where possible, the installation of silt fence as perimeter control and for ditch checks should be installed prior to any soil disturbing activities occurring on the project.